VadimGush/benchmarks/README.md

 # benchmarks
-Different kinds of benchmarks written in C++
+Different kinds of benchmarks written in C++.

+ * `step` - Measures time to update every Nth byte in an array.